stakater/developer-handbook/content/kubernetes/storage.md

 When a PV has a retention mode of recycle the platform will try to remove any data on the PV and put it back into the pool to be bound to another PVC at some future time.

 WARNING: When a PV has a recycle retention mode the platform will execute an rm -rf / on the root of the PV.
 If the PV is an NFS volume and the path of the NFS mount is the root of the NFS server it will effectively wipe the NFS server.
-If the PV is a hostPath (a path on the local disk) and the path is set to /, the platform will wipe the entire local disk.
-Usage of this retention mode should be used with extreme caution and it is highly recommended that hostPath storage not be used with a Kubernetes cluster.
+If the PV is a `hostPath` (a path on the local disk) and the path is set to `/`, the platform will wipe the entire local disk.
+Usage of this retention mode should be used with extreme caution and it is highly recommended that `hostPath` storage not be used with a Kubernetes cluster.

 ### Access Modes